brightmart/nlu_sim/README.md

   10) <a href='https://arxiv.org/pdf/1708.02312.pdf'>SSE:Shortcut-Stacked Sentence Encoders for Multi-Domain Inference</a>

-  11) <a href='https://arxiv.org/pdf/1708.02312.pdf'>Shortcut-Stacked Sentence Encoders for Multi-Domain Inference, Yixin Nie and Mohit Bansal</a>

 if you are smart or can contribute new ideas, join with us.